sumitrajapure1308/ECGRISKNET-XAI/README.md

 pip install -r requirements.txt

-🎯 Vision
+##🎯 Vision
 The long-term vision of ECGRiskNet-AI is to bridge the gap between high-performance deep learning and trustworthy medical AI by developing interpretable, reproducible, and clinically meaningful ECG analysis systems.
-The framework is intended to serve as a foundation for future research in explainable healthcare AI, intelligent cardiovascular diagnostics, and reliable clinical decision support
+The framework is intended to serve as a foundation for future research in explainable healthcare AI, intelligent cardiovascular diagnostics, and reliable clinical decision support.
+---

-🚧 Current Status
+##🚧 Current Status
-Active Research Project — Under continuous development and open for research collaboration.
+**Active Research Project — Under continuous development and open for research collaboration.
+---

-🤝 Contributing
+##🤝 Contributing
-Contributions, suggestions, and research collaborations are welcome!
-Feel free to open an issue or submit a pull request
+**Contributions, suggestions, and research collaborations are welcome!
+Feel free to open an issue or submit a pull request.
+---

-📬 Contact
+##📬 Contact
-For questions, collaboration inquiries, or feedback, please open an issue on this repository Email-sumitrajapure2006@gmail.com
+**For questions, collaboration inquiries, or feedback, please open an issue on this repository Email-sumitrajapure2006@gmail.com
+---